WiIdNeo/GW2-Log-Statistics/README.md

 - On different screensizes vis is broken or wierd
 - Players currently based on Character names not accounts
 - Golem Group isn't shown in filter right now
 - May fixate Colors to Players
+- Death Statistics are broken
+- Add green colors to random colors
 -